rilindo/LFCE_Practice_Exams/README.md

 This is a list of practice exams I made for myself to get ready for the Linux Foundation Certified Engineer (LFCE) exam.
 If you have any suggestions or questions, please post on the issue page or submit a pull request.
 ## Disclaimer

-I have not seen the exam and even if I did, I will not put any details about it in the practice exam.
+I have not seen the exam and even if I did, I would not disclose any details of the exam.
 I am just going off from the exam objectives here:

 https://training.linuxfoundation.org/certification/lfce